Depression and Older Adults

 Spotting depression is not always easy.
 Oftentimes it goes unnoticed due to lessened connection and diminishing human interaction.
 Retirement, declining health, relocations, financial concerns and such are impetuses for shrinking social circles.
 Without these paths for connection, feelings of loneliness and isolation can take hold.
 Maybe fewer people are around to be on the lookout for signs of depression?
 Chicken and egg?

 Depression in older adults is frequently confused with the effects of multiple illnesses and the medicines used to treat them.
-Compounding confusion over malaise, an older adult may not even claim to feel sad.
-Instead they may complain of constant fatigue or achiness.
+It might be more challenging to identify depression in older adults because they might not even report feeling sad.
+Instead, they may complain of constant fatigue or achiness.
 According to the National Center for Aging, these common symptoms lasting more than two weeks may indicate depression:

 - Persistent sad, anxious, or “empty” mood

 - Feelings of hopelessness, guilt, worthlessness, or helplessness

 - Irritability, restlessness, or having trouble sitting still

 - Loss of interest in once pleasurable activities, including sex

 - Difficulty remembering, concentrating, making decisions